PaulRoebuck.co.uk

 Can we change?

 Nope.
 It’s a bit like changing your eye colour.
 It can’t be done.
-What you can do is to embrace how you are, welcome your NGE or NMF and leverage its qualities and strengths.
+What you can do is to embrace how you are, welcome your NGE or FOF and leverage its qualities and strengths.
 When receiving criticism welcome it as the food for growth.
 Or when you get a bad result explore what you did well, and celebrate that.
 I learned to accept that I wasn’t good enough many years ago; its brought me much satisfaction, wealth and fulfilment since then.

 Paul Roebuck